 Things come clear in the netherworld (The continuity of magic from East to West, Part 4B)

 The Lady of Elche itself was declared a forgery nearly immediately upon its discovery at the turn of the last century, a notion based entirely on bad science: how could its form, style, and sophistication have been possible in Iberia until the advent of Hellenism or Roman expansion into the region?
-In spite of these hypotheses persisting until quite recently, actual science has found nothing to support them, instead affirming a date around the latter half of the 5th to first half of the 4th century BC based on extensive analysis of contextual artifacts, sculptural technique, and pigments, to name a few.
-In any case, these items act as still further links between the Near East and Western Europe, specifically relating to myth and magic.
+In spite of these hypotheses persisting until quite recently, actual science has found nothing to support them, instead affirming a date around the latter half of the fifth to first half of the fourth century BCE based on extensive analysis of contextual artifacts, sculptural technique, and pigments, to name a few.
+In any case, this, the other items I’ve mentioned, and many others in the MAN act as still further links between the ANE and Western Europe, specifically relating to myth and magic.

 […] τυμβιδίην, ψυχαῖς νεκύων μέτα βακχεύουσαν […]